2005 Świnna rail crash: Accident

 At 14:00, train 34527 departed Sucha Beskidzka.
 33 minutes later, train 43524 left Żywiec.
 As the railway line from Skawina to Żywiec is single track, the trains were scheduled to cross at Jeleśnia railway station, halfway between Sucha and Żywiec, at 14:58.

-However, at 14:38, when 34527 approached Hucisko stop – the highest point on the line, located at 550 m.a.s.l. - Gołuszka saw that his train had problems with braking.
-After the train left Hucisko and entered the steep sloped section of the line - Jeleśnia station is located lower than Hucisko, at 425 m.a.s.l. – both main brake and handbrake stopped reacting.
+However, at 14:38, when 34527 approached Hucisko stop (the highest point on the line, located at 550 meters above sea level), Gołuszka realized that his train had problems with braking.
+After the train left Hucisko and entered the steep sloped section of the line (Jeleśnia station is located lower than Hucisko, at 425 meters above sea level), both main brake and handbrake stopped reacting.
 Gołuszka completely lost control over EN57-840, which started accelerating above the speed limit of 40 km/h.

 After every attempt to stop the train failed, Kubieniec moved all passengers to the last car.
 When 34527 passed through Pewel Wielka, at 14:45 Gołuszka radioed the train dispatcher in Jeleśnia station, Danuta Gancarz, to inform about the danger and call for help.